ryanlecompte/redis_failover/README.md

 used to keep tabs on a node is via a blocking Redis BLPOP call (no polling).
 This call fails nearly immediately when the node actually goes offline.
 To avoid false positives (i.e., intermittent flaky network interruption), the Node Manager will only mark a node as unavailable if it fails to communicate with it 3 times (this is configurable via --max-failures, see configuration options below).
+Note that you can deploy multiple Node Manager daemons for added redundancy.

 This gem provides a RedisFailover::Client wrapper that is master/slave aware.
 The client is configured with a list of ZooKeeper servers.
 The client will automatically contact the ZooKeeper cluster to find out